-Grants awarded in advance of expenditures are reported as support for net assets with donor restrictions support if they are received with stipulations that limit the use of the grant funds.
-When a grant restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to operating net assets without donor restrictions and reported in the statements of activities and changes in net assets as "net assets released from restrictions".
-If there are unused grant funds at the time the grant restrictions expire, management seeks authorization from the grantor to retain the unused grant funds to be used for other unspecified projects.
-If the Foundation receives authorization from the grantor, then the Board of Trustees or management internally designates the use of those funds for future projects.
-These amounts are reclassified from net assets with donor restrictions to internally designated net assets without donor restrictions and reported in the statements of activities and changes in net assets as "net assets released from internally designated."
+Grants awarded and contributions received in advance of expenditures are reported as support for net assets with donor restrictions if they are received with stipulations that limit the use of the grants or contributions.
+When a grant or contribution restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities and changes in net assets as "net assets released from restrictions".
+If there are unused grant funds at the time the grant restrictions expire management seeks authorization from the grantor to retain the unused grant funds to be used for other unspecified projects.
+If the Foundation receives authorization from the grantor, then the Board of Trustees or management internally designates the use of those funds for future projects!
+These amounts are released from net assets with donor restrictions to internally designated net assets without donor restrictions and reported in the statement of activities and changes in net assets as "net assets released from restrictions".